Peikae3IWaeG/robotgen/README.md

 <img src="img/presets.gif" alt="command"/></img>
 Use presets to prepare your workspace and focus on what delivers the actual value.

+Click on `Add in kubectl preset` if you use kubectl commans to ensure all the configuration is setup for you.

+More presents coming soon.

 ### Use natural language to describe issues
 Simply describe conditions when the issue should be raised.
 Review and submit the response.
 <img src="img/raise_issue.gif" alt="issue"/></img>